jmquigley/quill-markup/README.md

 });
 ```

 The code above registers a new module named `Markup` with Quill.
 Once it is registered, and quill is instantiated, the reference to the module can be retrieved.
-We use this reference and the api below to interact with the document (outside of normal editing).
-This example creates a markdown editor instance.
+The reference is used by the api below to interact with the document (outside of normal editing).
+The example above creates a markdown editor instance.

 ![Markdown](images/markdown.png)